Are you eager to travel again, but not quite ready to tackle lobbies, elevators, and hotel corridors?

 Many families who are exploring again are booking vacation rentals, to minimize contact with staff and other travelers.
 Here’s another idea: Ditch the predictable four walls in favor of a quirkier option that lets you easily stay distanced—while also wowing the kids.
 Around the world, you can find unusual accommodations that also happen to be free-standing, from decked-out caves to luxe Airstream resorts to train cabooses-turned-suites.

-We rounded up some unconventional options around the U.S. Many are in lesser-known spots, but you can find wacky places to stay in more popular destinations, too.
+We rounded up some unconventional, quirky hotels around the U.S. Many are in lesser-known spots, but you can find wacky places to stay in more popular destinations, too.
 Use our list as inspiration for your next search.

 Cozy Up in an Airstream in Cape Cod, Mass.